 - Operate the forklift at a speed that allows you to stop in a safe manner

-- Reduce speed for wet and slippery floors
+- Reduce speed when traveling on wet and slippery floors.

 - Keep a clear view of the path of travel